Selling a House using Online Estate Agents

 Is selling my house online the best option?

 This entirely depends on your personal circumstances.
 If you’re a busy person, with little or no help available from friends and family, it’s probably best to seek the services of a traditional agent with whom you can meet and talk to when the need arises.
-A High Street agent will also do the bulk of the work involved in selling property.
+A High Street agent will also do the bulk of the work involved in selling a property.
 However, if you have time on your hands, and you’re keen to minimise the cost of property selling, the online route is probably the best one for you.

 In simple terms, choose an online agent if you want to save money, you have the cash to pay the fees upfront, and you have enough time to devote to the complexities of selling a house in the UK.
-But if you’re short of time, you simply don’t want the hassle of managing the selling process, or you’d prefer a one-to-one relationship with a local agent, it’s probably best to turn to a High Street agency.
+But if you’re short of time, you just don’t want the hassle of managing the selling process, or you’d prefer a one-to-one relationship with a local agent, it’s probably best to turn to a High Street agency.

 What are my rights when selling a house online?